 WHERE IS THE WHITEFISH MOUNTAIN RESORT?

-The resort is located in Northwest Montana, 35 miles West of Glacier National Park West Entrance in Whitefish.
+Whitefish Mountain Resort is located in northwest Montana, 35 miles west of the Glacier National Park West Entrance in Whitefish.
 It’s only about 15 minutes up Big Mountain from Downtown.

 WHEN SHOULD YOU VISIT?